schneich/graylog/README.md

 :warning: A macvlan will make your container puplic to your network.
 You will see the container in your router, you will have to ristrict access by using your routers/firewalls means.

-:warning: there is the option to use ipvlans as well.
+:warning: there is the option to use [IPvlan 802.1q trunk L2 mode](https://docs.docker.com/network/ipvlan/#ipvlan-8021q-trunk-l2-mode-example-usage) as well.
 The image within the documentation looked like what I wanted, but I never got it running properly.

 ![IPvlan 802.1q trunk L2 mode example usage](https://docs.docker.com/network/images/vlans-deeper-look.png)